griffithlab/rnabio.org/_posts/0003-06-01-Batch-Correction.md

 #remove all quotes from file
 zcat GSE48035_ILMN.counts.txt.gz | tr -d '"' > GSE48035_ILMN.counts.tmp.txt

-#fix the header which is missing a column
+#create a fixed version of the header and store for later
 head -n 1 GSE48035_ILMN.counts.tmp.txt | perl -ne 'print "Gene\tChr\t$_"' > header.txt

 #split the chromosome and gene names on each line, sort the file by gene name